NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.0.md

 - [Installing Kubernetes](#Installing-Kubernetes)
 - [Disable swap](#Disable-swap)

-Once the prerequisites are completed on the additional nodes, execute the below command on the control-plane node and then execute the join command output on an additional node to add the additional node to NVIDIA Cloud Native Core:
+Once the prerequisites are completed on the additional nodes, execute the below command on the control-plane node and then execute the join command output on an additional node to add the additional node to NVIDIA Cloud Native Stack:

 ```
  sudo kubeadm token create --print-join-command